July 18, 2025

 Image courtesy of www.proz.com

-To find translator jobs, I’d recommend going onto a job board and simply searching “online translator job.”
+To find translator jobs, I recommend going to a job board and searching online translator job.

-Travel agencies used to be brick and mortar institutions, but nowadays you can be a travel agent from home.
-You’re more likely to keep a steady stream of clientele if you focus on a certain region or a specific vacation type.
+Travel agencies used to be brick-and-mortar institutions, but nowadays, you can be a travel agent from home.
+Focusing on a certain region or vacation type is more likely to keep a steady stream of clientele.

 For example, you could build a decent business booking family reunions in tropical countries.
 This would guarantee you yearly bookings of large parties who are likely to have friends who also do yearly family reunions.